RichardD012/advent-of-code/README.md

 ## Setup

 Sign in on https://adventofcode.com/ and grab the cookie that is used for the site.
 Place this in an `.env` file and run the project for the day you want by overriding the day and/or year overrides.

+### Requirements

+- For Day 13 you need to populate the .env file with a Google Cloud Platform Vision API Service Key Location: https://console.cloud.google.com/apis/credentials.
+If no file is found the output image will be saved as Day13.png